mlcommons/inference/v0.5/recommendation/README.md

 ```
 Note that this script will pre-process the data during the first run and reuse it over sub-sequent runs.
 The pre-processing of data can take a significant amount of time during the first run.

-Also, if running on GPU then the number of GPUs to be used is controlled by environment variable
+Also, you can perform inference runs on GPU, with the number of GPUs controlled by environment variable
 ```
 export CUDA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7
+./run_local.sh pytorch dlrm terabyte gpu --accuracy
 ```

 ### Validate accuracy for dlrm benchmark